All about the makeup basics! From primers to easy eye shadows. All about primers, foundations, brows and an easy eyeshadow tutorial.

 Below are the individual posts.

 Applying eyeshadow is easier than you’d think.
-Also it isn’t necessary to use a hundred different shades when you’re practising.
-You can use one or two first and add colours little by little.
+It isn’t necessary to use a hundred different shades when you’re practising.
+You can use one or two at first and add colours little by little.
 This tutorial is for beginners.
 You can skip the brown and black if you feel like it’s too much.

-Also for beginners I recommend brown colours (they suit all eye colours).
-In this tutorial I used silver mainly to show you better the colour placement.
+I recommend brown colours for beginners, since they suit all eye colours.
+In this tutorial I used silver, mainly to show you the colour placement clearly.

-You should prime your eyelids before applying eyeshadow.
+You should always prime your eyelids before applying eyeshadow.
 Primers really make a difference!
-They even out the lid of the colour, make the eyeshadow last longer and make the colours pop.
+They even out the colour of the lid (since the skin is very thin around your eyes), make your eyeshadow last longer and make the colours pop.